 but it's not permanently having a skin care can get rid of acne

-It appears as small, itchy, and red or flesh-colored bumps that resemble acne pimples.
-They are commonly found on the chest, back, shoulders, and sometimes the face.
+Appears as small, itchy, red or fleshed color bumps that look like a acne.
+Usually found on chest, back, shoulders and sometimes on face.

 Acne Is Caused by Dirty Skin.

-Fact: Acne is primarily caused by a combination of factors like excess oil production, clogged pores
+Fact: Acne is caused by many reasons like excess oil production, clogged pores.
+Over washing can worsen acne by irritate the skin.

 Greasy Foods and Chocolate Cause Acne.